 I know what happens at the end with Mr. Porter.
 That was ridiculous.
 But also, no one paid attention to these rumors?
 Compromising pictures of minors is a crime.
 It’s enough to get another 16-year-old put on the sex offenders list forever.
 And no teachers noticed?
 No one confronted Justin (Brandon Flynn) or Hannah?
 What about when Alex adds to that list?
-In my high school, that would have been in-school suspension in-school suspension in a heartbeat.
+In my high school, that would have been in-school suspension in a heartbeat.

 6. The boys

 When I lose interest in something, I look up the ending on Wikipedia (or relevant sites).
-So I know about Bryce the Rapist (Justin Prentice).
-Are there any dudes in this school who aren’t stalkers, rapists, or just general misogynists?
+I know about Bryce the Rapist (Justin Prentice).
+Are there any dudes in this school who aren’t stalkers, rapists, or general misogynists?
 Please.

 7. The Ending